-For more than 75 years, SCHOTT has been developing glass-sealed feedthroughs that enable electrical signals to pass through the walls of hermetically sealed packages, relays, for example.
+For more than 70 years, SCHOTT has been developing vacuum-tight assemblies of glass and metal that enable electrical signals to pass through the walls of hermetically sealed packages, relays, for example.

-As electrically highly insulating materials, glasses are used in electrical engineering and electronics for the production of high-vacuum tubes, lamps, electrode seals, hermetically encapsulated components, high-voltage insulators, etc. Moreover, glasses may be used as insulating substrates for electrically conducting surface layers (surface heating elements and data displays).
-Also in electronic packaging glasses are being widely used.
+As electrically highly insulating materials, glasses are used in electrical engineering and electronics for the production of high-vacuum tubes, lamps, electrode seals, hermetically encapsulated components, high-voltage insulators, etc. Moreover, glasses may be used as insulating substrates of electrically conducting surface layers (surface heating elements and data displays).